Trademark: Trademark symbols

 While ™ and ℠ apply to unregistered marks (™ for goods and ℠ for services), the ® symbol indicates official registration with the relevant national authority.
-Using the ® symbol for unregistered trademarks is misleading and can be treated as unfair business practice.
+Using the ® symbol for unregistered trademarks is misleading and can be treated as an unfair business practice.
 It may also result in civil or criminal penalties.

 Brand vs. trademark

 A brand is a marketing concept that reflects how consumers perceive a product or service.
 It has a much wider meaning and refers to the proprietary visual, emotional, rational, and cultural image that customers associate with a company or product.

 A trademark, by contrast, offers legal protection for a brand with enforceable rights over the brand's identity and distinguishing elements.

 Fundamental concepts

 Public policy

 Trademark law is designed to fulfill the public policy objective of consumer protection, by preventing the public from being misled as to the origin or quality of a product or service.
 By identifying the commercial source of products and services, trademarks facilitate the identification of products and services which meet the expectations of consumers as to the quality and other characteristics.

 Trademarks may also serve as an incentive for manufacturers, providers, or suppliers to consistently provide quality products or services to maintain their business reputation.
-Furthermore, if a trademark owner does not maintain quality control and adequate supervision about the manufacture and provision of products or services supplied by a licencee, such "naked licensing" will eventually adversely affect the owner's rights in the trademark.
+Furthermore, if a trademark owner does not maintain quality control and adequate supervision about the manufacture and provision of products or services supplied by a licensee, such "naked licensing" will eventually adversely affect the owner's rights in the trademark.
 For US law see, ex.
 Eva's Bridal Ltd. v.
-Halanick Enterprises, Inc. 639 F.3d 788 (7th Cor.
+Halanick Enterprises, Inc. 639 F.3d 788 (7th Cir.
 2011).
 This proposition has, however, been watered down by the judgement of the House of Lords in the case of Scandecor Development AB v.
 Scandecor Marketing AB et al. [2001] UKHL 21; wherein it has been held that the mere fact that a bare licence (the equivalent of the United States concept of a naked licence) has been granted did not automatically mean that a trademark was liable to mislead.

 By the same token, trademark holders must be cautious in the sale of their mark for similar reasons as apply to licensing.
 When assigning an interest in a trademark, if the associated product or service is not transferred with it, then this may be an "assignment-in-gross" and could lead to a loss of rights in the trademark.
 It is still possible to make significant changes to the underlying goods or services during a sale without jeopardising the trademark, but companies will often contract with the sellers to help transition the mark and goods or services to the new owners to ensure continuity of the trademark.